lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 agent.run("Print out the name of this week's top trending model", display=True)
 ```

-!!!
-"Running LaVague on Windows Subsystem for Linux 1"
+!!! note "Running LaVague on Windows Subsystem for Linux 1"

     LaVague may be incompatible with WSL1 due to its compatibility issues with GUI applications.